 What is recoverable depreciation?

 In insurance, depreciation refers to the loss of value in an item over time.
-Generally, you will hear the term recoverable depreciation if you have a home insurance policy with replacement cost value (RCV) coverage.
-This is in contrast to an actual cash value (ACV) policy, by which you are only covered for the depreciated value of your home or belongings.
-With an ACV policy, depreciation is not recoverable; you will only get the depreciated value of your home or property after a claim.
-But if you have RCV coverage, you may be able to recoup the value by which any destroyed or damaged items have depreciated in the years since you purchased them.
+Generally, you will hear the term recoverable depreciation if you have a home insurance policy with replacement cost value coverage.
+This is in contrast to an actual cash value policy, where you are only covered for the depreciated value of your home or belongings.
+With an ACV policy, depreciation is not recoverable; you will only receive the depreciated value of your home or property after a claim.
+However, if you have RCV coverage, you may be able to recoup the value of any destroyed or damaged items that have depreciated in the years since you purchased them.
 This amount is called recoverable depreciation.

 In most cases, insurance depreciation is based on: